Two Women Allege That Brand New's Jesse Lacey Solicited Them As Minors

 Late last week, allegations of sexual misconduct against Jesse Lacey, frontman of the emo-rock band Brand New, surfaced via Facebook.
-What followed was a statement from Lacey, and the cancellation of the band’s upcoming live dates in the UK and Ireland.
+A statement from Lacey followed, as did the cancellation of the band’s upcoming live dates in the UK and Ireland.
 Since, then, two women have alleged to Pitchfork that Lacey solicited nude images from them when they were minors, masturbated over video calls with them and displayed other manipulative and abusive behaviour towards them.

 Videos by VICE